MalloZup/malloblog/content/posts/systems-draw-00.md

   Imagine an user calling `terraform apply`, the flow would be from the right to `the left of the image (applying terraform protocols of provider-right, the terraform-libvirt  implement this interface and call libvirt functions).

- This flow can be bi-directional.
+ The data flow can be bi-directional.
 When you create the first time a resource, it is from right to left.
 But when updating existing infrastructure it is from left to right (reading existing resources).

- Here is simplified because in more complex scenarios the provider is reading, creating resources at same time.
-So it switch from left to right or from right to left.
+ Here is simplified because in more complex scenarios the provider is reading, creating resources at same time, so it switch from left to right or from right to left.

 ### 2) Second perspective (number 2 in the picture) the internal structure of the provider, layout: